gsass/pretty.bike/content/faq.md

 - Flat soles.
 If you're not comfortable walking in clippity-clop road shoes, this is not the weekend to try them out.
 Fast people, you do you (y'all do y'all?).
 - Good socks and foot powder.

 ### I'm so thirsty right now.
-Also I was wondering how to hydrate on the ride?
+Also I was wondering how to hydrate on the ride.
 I once rode this ride with only one water bottle and I absolutely hated having to stop a dozen times a day for refills, so I recommend having 2L of water capacity or more.
 I like:
 - Two big bike botles (in the packing list), or
 - A hydration bladder such as the kind hikers like.
 I like the fannypack format but the slim backpack format also works well.